prvashisht/Curt/README.md

 ## Libraries Used

-- Credentials.h: This file contains the WiFi SSID and password, and other API/Secre credentials.
+- Credentials.h: This file contains the WiFi SSID and password and other API/Secret credentials.
 - [CustomOTA.h](https://github.com/SensorsIot/ESP32-OTA): This library allows OTA firmware updates.
 - AsyncTCP.h: This library is used to create asynchronous TCP connections.
 - ESPAsyncWebServer.h: This library is used to create asynchronous web servers.